MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_PowerShell_Config.md

 This configuration has more settings explicitly set:

 - Execution policy for this PowerShell installation is `AllSigned`
-- The module path is set to include three module directories
+- The CurrentUser module path is set to a module directory on a shared drive
 - The `PSImplicitRemotingBatching` experimental feature is enabled

 > [!NOTE]